A Scottish and Yorkshire Country Christmas Holiday House Party

 Day 9 - December 22nd - First thing this morning we head a short way to Blair Atholl to visit the House of Bruar, home of Scottish Country Clothing for some last minute Christmas shopping!
 The House of Bruar offers an extensive range of high quality products in both the Men’s and Ladies Clothing Halls.
 There is also a taste of luxury from gourmet produce, artisan treats and a fine selection of whisky and spirits in the Food Hall – which also homes the award winning in-store butchery and delicatessen.
 It also houses the largest collection of Cashmere in the UK.
 The Country Living and Present Shop departments carry plenty of choice for decorating your home, or even the perfect gift.
 You can also take a stroll through the Art Gallery, where work is displayed from up and coming artists who have a firm interest in Scottish wildlife and scenery within their art.
 We will have a Festive Christmas Lunch in Pitlochry and then make our way to the Pitlochry Festival Theatre for their annual Christmas Matinee Offering.
 After some time to wander in Pitlochry and do some shopping, we return home for dinner.
 Overnight near Aberfeldy.
 (B,L,D)

 Day 11 - December 24th - Christmas Eve Day!
 This morning we make our way back to Pitlochry for some last minute shopping and a wee wander.
 Pitlochry is such a delight at any time of year, but at Christmas it reminds me of when I was a child as the town will be decked out in all its festive finery!
-After our wander we will have a Festive Afternoon Tea and then this afternoon we make a trip to the village of Dalwhinnie and to Dalwhinnie Distillery.
+After our wander we will pick up our Festive Afternoon Tea Boxes and then make our way to the village of Dalwhinnie and to Dalwhinnie Distillery.
 The distillery stands in the Cairngorm National Park at the heart of the Scottish Highlands.
 From this remote location comes their Dalwhinnie 15 Year Old Single Malt Scotch Whisky, it is also known as the ‘gentle spirit’.
 We will have a distillery tour and see how they make their single malt whisky.
 As it is a festive opening today, at end of the tour we will sample single malt whiskies paired with specially selected Handmade Highland Chocolates!
 We then make our way back home to have an informal Christmas Eve Buffet.
 Before our buffet we will place our gifts to each other under the tree and then Santa will hand them out after we have guessed who our present is from!
 Dinner and Overnight near Aberfeldy.
 (B,L,D)

 Day 12 - December 25th - Christmas Day! - Today will be spent entirely in Farleyer Lodge, our beautiful Highland Boutique Lodge which commands gorgeous views across to the impressive Schiehallion in the east from its gentle hillside overlooking the Green and Golden Valley of the River Tay.
 Set amidst its own 17 acres, this Highland Lodge is a great example of what Scotland does best – fantastic landscape, endless outdoor opportunities, tradition and a warm welcome.
 We will have a leisurely morning as we get up and see if Santa has brought us anything else this morning!
 We will take time to enjoy the house and each others company before we gather for Brunch at mid morning and spend the day enjoying the grounds forming part of a 60,000 acre estate.
 This afternoon we will gather for a Traditional Christmas Dinner with all the trimmings!
 We will take a break after dinner to sit and socialize and then watch "It's A Wonderful Life" together before we break out the pie and goodies.
 We will leave out nibbles to help yourself to as we reminisce about the trip and the year ahead.
 Dinner and Overnight near Aberfeldy.
 (B,L,D)